Neoplatonism: Medieval Christian Thought

+Neoplatonism also influenced Latin scholasticism, for example through the reception and translation of Neoplatonic conception by Eriugena.
+Aquinas, for example, have some Neoplatonic elements in his philosophical conceptions that he adapts within an Aristotelian vocabulary.

 Western Renaissance

 Neoplatonism ostensibly survived in the Eastern Christian Church as an independent tradition and was reintroduced to the West by Pletho (c.
-1355 – 1452/1454), an avowed pagan and opponent of the Byzantine Church, inasmuch as the latter, under Western scholastic influence, relied heavily upon Aristotelian methodology.
+1355 – 1452 or 1454), an avowed pagan and opponent of the Byzantine Church, inasmuch as the latter, under Western scholastic influence, relied heavily upon Aristotelian methodology.
 Pletho's Platonic revival, following the Council of Florence (1438–1439), largely accounts for the renewed interest in Platonic philosophy which accompanied the Renaissance.

-"Of all the students of Greek in Renaissance Italy, the best-known are the neoplatonists who studied in and around Florence" (Hole).
+"Of all the students of Greek in Renaissance Italy, the best-known are the Neoplatonists who studied in and around Florence" (Hole).
 Neoplatonism was not just a revival of Plato's ideas, it is all based on Plotinus' created synthesis, which incorporated the works and teachings of Plato, Aristotle, Pythagoras, and other Greek philosophers.

 The Renaissance in Italy was the revival of classic antiquity, and this started at the fall of the Byzantine empire, who were considered the "librarians of the world", because of their great collection of classical manuscripts and the number of humanist scholars that resided in Constantinople (Hole).

 Neoplatonism in the Renaissance combined the ideas of Christianity and a new awareness of the writings of Plato.

-Marsilio Ficino (1433–99) was "chiefly responsible for packaging and presenting Plato to the Renaissance" (Hole).
+Marsilio Ficino (1433–1499) was "chiefly responsible for packaging and presenting Plato to the Renaissance" (Hole).
 In 1462, Cosimo I de' Medici, patron of arts, who had an interest in humanism and Platonism, provided Ficino with all 36 of Plato's dialogues in Greek for him to translate.
 Between 1462 and 1469, Ficino translated these works into Latin, making them widely accessible, as only a minority of people could read Greek.
 And, between 1484 and 1492, he translated the works of Plotinus, making them available for the first time to the West.

-Giovanni Pico della Mirandola (1463–94) was another neoplatonist during the Italian Renaissance.
-He could speak and write Latin and Greek, and had knowledge on Hebrew and Arabic.
-The pope banned his works because they were viewed as heretical – unlike Ficino, who managed to stay on the right side of the church.
+Giovanni Pico della Mirandola (1463–1494) was another Neoplatonist during the Italian Renaissance.
+He could speak and write Latin and Greek, and had knowledge of Hebrew and Arabic.
+The pope banned his works because they were viewed as heretical—unlike Ficino's, as the latter had managed to stay on the right side of the Church.

-The efforts of Ficino and Pico to introduce neoplatonic and Hermetic doctrines into the teaching of the Roman Catholic Church has recently been evaluated in terms of an attempted "Hermetic Reformation".
+The efforts of Ficino and Pico to introduce Neoplatonic and Hermetic doctrines into the teaching of the Roman Catholic Church has recently been evaluated in terms of an attempted "Hermetic Reformation".

 Cambridge Platonists (17th century)

-In the seventeenth century in England, neoplatonism was fundamental to the school of the Cambridge Platonists, whose luminaries included Henry More, Ralph Cudworth, Benjamin Whichcote and John Smith, all graduates of the University of Cambridge.
+In the seventeenth century in England, Neoplatonism was fundamental to the school of the Cambridge Platonists, whose luminaries included Henry More, Ralph Cudworth, Benjamin Whichcote and John Smith, all graduates of the University of Cambridge.
 Coleridge claimed that they were not really Platonists, but "more truly Plotinists": "divine Plotinus", as More called him.

 Later, Thomas Taylor (not a Cambridge Platonist) was the first to translate Plotinus' works into English.